AcademySoftwareFoundation/OpenColorIO/_sources/CompatibleSoftware.txt

 `3D Paint - The Foundry <http://www.thefoundry.co.uk/products/mari>`__

-Mari 1.4v1+ ships with native support for OCIO in the display.
+Mari 1.4v1+ ships with native support for OpenColorIO in their display toolbar.

 A `video demonstration <http://vimeo.com/32909648>`__ of the Mari OCIO workflow.